Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Related Work

-Neural radiance fields (NeRFs) achieved an impressive leap of quality by fitting a 3D scene representation via differentiable volume rendering to multi-view images \cite{Mildenhall2020ECCV}.
+\boldparagraph{Real-Time View Synthesis} Neural radiance fields (NeRFs) achieved an impressive leap of quality by fitting a 3D scene representation via differentiable volume rendering to multi-view images \cite{Mildenhall2020ECCV}.
 NeRFs represent the scene implicitly as a multi-layer perceptron (MLP) \cite{Mescheder2019CVPR, Park2019CVPR, Chen2019CVPR}.
 Evaluating an MLP is arithmetically intensive, leading to slow inference.
-To overcome this, a number of works explore faster representations based on 3D grids \cite{Liu2020NEURIPS, Reiser2021ICCV, Hedman2021ICCV, Yu2021ICCV, Garbin2021ARXIV, esposito2022kiloneus}, triplanes \cite{Chen2022ECCV, Reiser2023SIGGRAPH, Duckworth2023ARXIV}, hash grids \cite{Mueller2022SIGGRAPH, takikawa2023compact}, or explicit primitives \cite{Aliev2019ARXIV, Xu2022CVPRb, ruckert2022adop, chen2023neurbf, Kerbl2023SIGGRAPH}.
+To overcome this, a number of works explore faster representations based on 3D grids \cite{Liu2020NEURIPS, Reiser2021ICCV, Hedman2021ICCV, Yu2021ICCV, Garbin2021ICCV, esposito2022kiloneus}, triplanes \cite{Chen2022ECCV, Reiser2023SIGGRAPH, Duckworth2023TOG}, hash grids \cite{Mueller2022SIGGRAPH, takikawa2023compact}, or explicit primitives \cite{Aliev2020ECCV, Xu2022CVPRb, ruckert2022adop, chen2023neurbf, Kerbl2023SIGGRAPH}.
 3D Gaussians have gained traction lately due to their fast training and rendering \cite{Kerbl2023SIGGRAPH}.
-While these representations greatly increase efficiency, rendering a pixel still requires a potentially high number of samples per ray.
+While these representations enhanced efficiency, rendering each pixel may still require a large number of samples per ray.